Quick Stats

 -

 Invitation-only funding: United Way of Central Ohio does not accept unsolicited applications.
 Only current funding partners are invited to apply each cycle.
-Organizations seeking funding should focus on building relationships and demonstrating community impact outside the formal application process.
+Organisations seeking funding should focus on building relationships and demonstrating community impact outside the formal application process.

 -